jfwberg/lightweight-auth-provider-util/README.md

 There are also two platform event objects because Auth Providers cannot use DML, so we use a platform event with a trigger to create logging records and update the login information.

+Note: Security implementation needs to be simplified in the next release.

 ## Dependency - Package Info
 The following package need to be installed first before installing this package.
 If you use the *managed package* you need to installed the managed package dependency and if you use the *unlocked version* you need to use the unlocked dependency.